 When a Fund enters into a futures contract, it must deliver to an account controlled by the FCM (that has been selected by the Fund), an amount referred to as "initial margin" that is typically calculated as an amount equal to the volatility in market value of a contract over a fixed period.
 Initial margin requirements are determined by the respective exchanges on which the futures contracts are traded and the FCM.
 Thereafter, a "variation margin" amount may be required to be paid by a Fund or received by the Fund in accordance with margin controls set for such accounts, depending upon changes in the marked-to market value of the futures contract.
-The account is marked-to market daily and the variation margin amount is paid to the FCM along with any loss in excess of the margin amount.
+The account is marked-to market daily and the variation margin is monitored by the Adviser and Custodian (defined below) on a daily basis.
+When the futures contract is closed out, if a Fund has a loss equal to or greater than the margin amount, the margin amount is paid to the FCM along with any loss in excess of the margin amount.
 If a Fund has a loss of less than the margin amount, the excess margin is returned to the Fund.
 If a Fund has a gain, the full margin amount and the amount of the gain is paid to the Fund.